Azure/data-management-zone/docs/EnterpriseScaleAnalytics-Policies.md

-Batch
-Diagnostics
-KeyVault
-MariaDB
-MySQL
-PostgreSQL
-PrivateDNSZoneGroups
-Private Endpoint
-SQL
-SQL InstancePools
-SQL Managed Instance
-Storage

-## Azure Policies for Enterprise Scale Analytics and AI
+# Azure Policies for Enterprise Scale Analytics and AI

 [Implementing custom policies](/azure/governance/policy/tutorials/create-and-manage) allows you to do more with Azure Policy.
 Enterprise Scale Analytics and AI comes with a set of pre-created policies to help you implement the required guard rails in your environment.